Personal Trainer Thoughts on Protein Powder

 I don't recommend protein shakes alone (as in just mixed with water) as a meal replacement.
 If you mix it into a smoothie by adding fats, carbs and even veggies (like banana, almond butter, and spinach), it’s great!
 So when using it as a meal replacement, just make sure you make it a full meal.

 The best time to consume protein is when you need protein... don't over-think it.
-Most of us aren't elite level athletes where nutrient timely becomes vitally important.
-Just. eat. it.
+Most of us aren't elite level athletes where nutrient timely is vitally important.
+Just make sure you are adding protein to all of your meals and snacks throughout the day.

 Try our protein powders! (shameless plug) I spent over a year developing the formulas because was extremely picky about quality ingredients, mouth feel and taste.
 I also packaged them in glass jars because I strongly believe in not only preserving the products on the shelf (NO BPA LEAKAGE HERE), but also in promoting more sustainable solutions for the planet.
 All of the jars are 100% recyclable, and they can be repurposed in your house in endless ways (hello gorgeous Instagram worthy kitchen pantry!).